lmcinnes/umap/doc/interactive_viz.rst

 If you just want to explore UMAP embeddings of datasets then the Embedding Projector from Tensorflow is a great way to do that.
 As well as having a good interactive 3D view it also has facilities for inspecting and searching labels and tags on the data.
-By default it loads up word2vec vectors, but you can uplod any data you wish.
+By default it loads up word2vec vectors, but you can upload any data you wish.
 You can then select the UMAP option among the tabs for embeddings choices (alongside PCA and t-SNE).

 .. image:: images/embedding_projector.png